wtroddy/DataReport-Generator/README.md

 |00000|My Data|Statistics|YYYY-MM-DD|Details on the data|\path\to\my\cool\data.csv |\path\to\my\cool\code.R|

 #### Example Output Data File
-The example input will generate a pretty formated xlsx following this relative spacing:
+The example input will generate a pretty formated xlsx workbook with two sheets.
+An example of the first row is shown with this relative spacing:

 |My Data|    |    |    |    |    |    |    |
 |-------|----|----|----|----|----|----|----|